gisikw/wemote/README.md

 ## Performance

 Wemote is designed to be performant - and as such, it will leverage the best HTTP library available for making requests.
-Currently, Wemote will use (in order of preference): `manticore`, `typhoeus`, `httparty`, and finally (miserably) `net/http`.
+Currently, Wemote will use (in order of preference): `manticore`, `typhoeus`, and finally (miserably) `net/http`.
 Because you probably like things fast too, we recommend you `gem install manticore` on JRuby, or `gem install typhoeus` on another engine.
 In order to keep the gem as flexible as possible, none of these are direct dependencies.
 They just make Wemote happy and fast.

 ## Contributing